 Have you completed this tour?
 Click here to submit a review!

 Pre departure administration, meet ‘n greet function and tour briefing the afternoon before the tour in Alice Springs or Ayers Rock Resort, Yulara as direction of tour and guest arrivals determine.

 An outstanding walk awaits you into the Ormiston Pound and down the Gorge surrounded by countless millions of years of geological upheaval, brilliant colours, delightful beaches and waterholes.
-Later a visit to Serpentine Gorge and the Aboriginal Ochre Pits from which centuries of overland trade by the Aborigines originated.
+Later while returning to ‘Alice’ a visit to Serpentine Gorge and the colourful Ochre Pits from which centuries of long distance overland trade by the Aborigines originated.